 Kubernetes storage abstractions provide filesystem and block-based storage to your Pods.
 They are not used with managed databases or Cloud Storage.

-- Volumes are storage accessible to containers in a Pod.
-Some Volume types are backed by ephemeral storage and are useful for storing configuration information and as scratch space for applications.
-Other Volume types are backed by durable storage.
+- Volumes are a storage unit accessible to containers in a Pod.
+Some volume types are backed by ephemeral storage.
+Ephemeral storage types (for example, emptyDir, ConfigMap, and Secrets) do not persist after the Pod ceases to exist.
+These types are useful for storing configuration information and as scratch space for applications.
+You can manage your local ephemeral storage resources as you do your CPU and memory resources.
+Other volume types are backed by durable storage.

 PersistentVolumeis a cluster resource that Pods can use for durable storage.
 A

 PersistentVolumeClaimcan be used to dynamically provision a

 PersistentVolumebacked by Compute Engine persistent disks for use in your cluster.
 You can also use a

 PersistentVolumeClaimto provision other types of backing storage like NFS.